PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 ## Motivation

-I am currently redesigning my website, (not yet published) which uses the router page, and part of the code for the internationalized blog of V.1.
+I am currently redesigning my website, which uses the router page, and part of the code for the internationalized blog of V.1.
-I want to migrate to the app router, but for that, I first had to learn how to internationalize a site with the router app, so I took this repository as training.
+I wanted to migrate to the app router, but for that, I first had to learn how to internationalize a site with the router app, so I took this repository as training.

-I am also preparing a much more complete template for artists, content creators and developers, which I will use for my own site and which is available here :
+I also designed a much more complete template for artists, content creators and developers, which I m'using for my own site and which is available here :

 Normal version :